pearcej/debugme/README.md

 # debugme
-Program designed to learn to use a debugger.
+Program designed by Dr. Jan Pearce, Berea College to learn to use a debugger.